B-Artech/Statistical-Arbitrage/README.md

 ## Disclaimer

-This is for educational purposes only.
+**This is for educational purposes only.
+Although the code works right out of the box, use it only in a testing environment.**

 ## Stage one - pair analysis framework

-The Idea behind this strategy came from many sources and research.
-Thus I came up with full trading framework strategy broken down to several stages.

 This methodology provides foundation for statistical arbitrage trading strategies identifying assets with significant mean-reverting properties.